gamedevserj/Shader-Graph-Experiments/README.md

 Based on [this shader](https://www.reddit.com/r/Unity2D/comments/fcxjbu/i_always_wanted_to_create_water_reflection_shader/).

-The difference is that this shader allows for some degree of vertical movement for the camera.
-Changing camera's orthographic size affects the shader and requires adjusting the multiplier property.
+The difference is that this shader allows for vertical movement for the camera.
+The shader comes with the script example where materials adjust their properties to show the effect correctly.
+You may move the code from Update method to Start, if your water objects don't change their Y position and if Camera's orthographic size stays the same.

-One major issue with this shader is that water can't be above/below some level from the 0 on Y-axis, and it can't take up more than half of the screen.